anchore/syft/internal/capabilities/generate/README.md

 **Steps:**
 1. Add field name to known fields in `TestCapabilityFieldNaming` (completeness_test.go)
 2. Add value type validation to `validateCapabilityValueType()` (completeness_test.go)
-3. Update file header documentation in packages.yaml
+3. Update file header documentation in ecosystem YAML files
-4. Add the field to relevant catalogers in packages.yaml
+4. Add the field to relevant catalogers in the appropriate `packages/*.yaml` files
 5. Update any runtime code that consumes capabilities

 ### When to Update Exceptions